Make-School-Courses/DS-2.9-Technical-Seminar/portfolio_project.md

 - Classes 7 - 8: Modeling and validation:
   - Select a few appropriate models
   - Train and evaluate the models
-  - Compare results and select the final (best) model
+  - Compare results and select the Final (best) Model
 - Classes 9 - 10:
-  - Carry out cross-validation experiments to tune the final model hyperparameters
+  - Carry out cross-validation experiments to tune the Final Model hyperparameters
 - Class 11:
   - Evaluate the Final Model on the test data
   - Optionally complete model interpretability experiments